girder/django-large-image/README.md

 Miscellaneous:
 - Admin interface widget for viewing image tiles.
-- Caching - tile sources are cached for rapid file re-opening
+- Caching
-  - tiles and thumbnails are cached to prevent recreating these data on multiple requests
+  - image tiles and thumbnails are cached to prevent recreating these data on multiple requests
+  - utilizes the [Django cache framework](https://docs.djangoproject.com/en/4.0/topics/cache/).
+Specify a named cache to use with the `LARGE_IMAGE_CACHE_NAME` setting.
 - Easily extensible SSR templates for tile viewing with CesiumJS and GeoJS
 - OpenAPI specification